6 Natural Ways to Treat Newborn Jaundice

 Take Vitamin D

 If you are breastfeeding your baby, any vitamins you take will pass to your baby through your milk.
 If you have a newborn suffering from jaundice, consider adding vitamin D to your diet, either through the foods you eat or through a supplement.
-The vitamin D is said to boost their levels and help get rid of bilirubin.
+Vitamin D is said to boost their levels and help get rid of bilirubin.

 Know Your Supply